 Grant revenue consists of a grant from the California Institute for Regenerative Medicine (CIRM).
 Grant revenue was \$0.2 million in 2014.
-There was no grant revenue in 2015.
+There was no grant revenue in 2015 and 2016.
 Our CIRM grant was awarded in 2011 in the amount of \$1.9 million to be earned over a three-year period, which ended in April 2014.
 The CIRM grant revenue was recognized as the related research and development services were performed and costs associated with the grants were recognized as research and development expense during the period incurred.

-License revenue was \$0.3 million in each of 2015 and 2014.
+License revenue was \$0.2 million in 2016 and \$0.3 million for both 2015 and 2014.